User Login Session Timeout Logout in PHP

 Creating User Login Session

-In this code, we are adding logged-in user id and logged-in time to a session variable.
-Then, we are invoking a PHP function to check if the login session expiration time is elapsed.
+In this code, we are adding a logged-in user id and logged-in time to a session variable.
+Then, we invoke a PHP function to check if the login session expiration time is elapsed.

 if(count($_POST)>0) {